digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-18.md

 #### Nick
 * VDMCheck3 now checks up to three separate XML files from within an FMU, to account for the new FMI3 structures.
 Individual XML files of any type can also be checked.
 * I'm working on the FMI3 VDM model using VS Code and the LSP server.
-This helps to flush out problems as well as highlighting which features are useful to add.
-Basic commands now added to the interface, which makes it more like Overture/VDMJ's command line.
+This helps to flush out LSP problems as well as highlighting which features are useful to add to the server.
+Basic commands now added to the execution interface, which makes it more like Overture/VDMJ's command line (so `print expression` and `set annotations off` etc).
+* Widening the group of people who are willing to try out the LSP server.
+Paul Chisholm is now using it as well as Leo.
 * The FMI3 model itself is progressing, though there is still a dizzying amount of change still coming into the spec from the Community.
 The initialization of the four possible calls to fmi3InstantiateXXX are now complete, though testing continues.
+* Some bug fixes to Overture that came in via Leo and PJ.
+Helping Hugo with the test of the latest RC.

 #### Stakeholder 2
 * Discussion Point 1